GeoStat-Framework/GSTools/README.md

 ## Installation

+### conda

+GSTools can be installed via [conda][conda_link] on Linux, Mac, and Windows.
+Install the package by typing the following command in a command terminal:

+    conda install gstools

+In case conda forge is not set up for your system yet, see the easy to follow instructions on [conda forge][conda_forge_link].
+Using conda, the parallelized version of GSTools should be installed.

+### pip

-The package can be installed via [pip][pip_link] on Windows, Linux and Mac.
+GSTools can be installed via [pip][pip_link] on Linux, Mac, and Windows.
 On Windows you can install [WinPython][winpy_link] to get Python and pip running.
-Also [conda provides pip support][conda_pip].
-Install GSTools by typing the following into the command prompt:
+Install the package by typing the following command in a command terminal:

     pip install gstools